-This chapter provides an assessment of the potential impacts of underwater noise generated during the Campaign.
-The assessment identifies and characterises the sources of underwater noise that will be generated during the exploratory drilling; identifies the sensitive environmental receptors within the zone of influence.
+This chapter provides an assessment of the potential impacts of underwater noise generated during the Rhea-1 well drilling campaign.
+The assessment identifies and characterises the sources of underwater noise that will be generated during the exploration drilling (much of the noise will be generated as a consequence of vibrating machinery); and identifies the sensitive environmental receptors within the zone of influence.

-7.2 Sources of Underwater Sound during Premier Oil's 2015 Exploratory Campaign
+7.2 Sources of Underwater Sound during the Drilling of the Rhea-1 Exploration Well